docker/docs/engine/userguide/storagedriver/overlayfs-driver.md

   container (`upperdir`).

   `yum` is known to be affected unless the `yum-plugin-ovl` package is installed.
-  If the `yum-plugin-ovl` package is not available in your distribution (e.g.
-  RHEL/CentOS prior to 6.8 or 7.2), you may need to run `touch /var/lib/rpm/*`
-  before running `yum install`.
-This package implements the `touch` workaround referenced above.
+  If the `yum-plugin-ovl` package is not available in your distribution such as RHEL/CentOS prior to 6.8 or 7.2, you may need to run `touch /var/lib/rpm/*` before running `yum install`.
+This package implements the `touch` workaround referenced above for `yum`.

 - **rename(2)**: OverlayFS does not fully support the `rename(2)` system call.
   Your application needs to detect its failure and fall back to a "copy and